Optimizing a website for local search results is a top priority for any business.

 Try to get some exposure for your business.
 Talk about your prices and offerings, and show them how you are different from the competition.
 If journalists are writing a story that ranks businesses in the area try to get on that list, preferably in the top spot.

-With any luck, enough people will see the rankings and look for your business on Google, which can increase your local search rankings.
+With any luck, enough people will see the rankings and look for your business on Google, and the Voice of the Customer can increase your local search rankings.

 Local Search Optimization Gives Businesses an Advantage